Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Introduction

-\ind In this article, we examine graphon and mean-field limits for a subclass of the recently developed CLSNA model class \cite{Zhuetal23}, see Example \ref{ex::CLSNA} for a comparison.
-This model makes a couple of reasonable assumptions which add to the technical difficulty of its analysis.
+\ind The class of models we study makes a couple of structural assumptions, which add to the technical difficulty of its analysis.
 First, it is assumed that two agents that interact at time $t$ are (all else equal) more likely to interact at time $t+1$ than a pair of agents that don't interact at time $t$.
 Motivated by this phenomenon, the model includes persistence effects, meaning that the graph structure at the next time instance does not depend only on the corresponding latent process values but also on the graph structure at the current time instance.
 Second, it is assumed that individual agents have no global information, including the size of the population.
 In particular, this implies that the strength of the influence of one agent on another is inversely proportional to the second agent's degree in the network rather than the size of the entire network.

-It is worth noting that our methods are general in nature, and we expect that they can be applied to a much larger class of models than described in this article.
+\ind Motivated by applications in social and opinion dynamics literature, we study a generic class of models satisfying the above criteria.
+Our work shows that such models possess a rich mathematical structure.
+We also remark that the mathematical tools developed in this paper are general, and we expect them to apply to a much larger class of models than described in this article.